 Benefits of Oyster Reef Habitat

 Oyster cultivation and harvest provide significant economic value to regional coastal communities.
 Farmed oysters, clams, and mussels account for about two-thirds of total U.S. marine aquaculture production.
-Oyster production in 2015 was worth $234 million, up substantially from $164 million in 2012.
+In some areas, there is a wild fishery for oysters as well.

 Habitat for Other Species

 The structure that oyster reefs create provide crevices that fish and crabs need to hide from predators.
-While they’re there, they can have a meal as well—the smaller organisms that fish and crabs like to eat grow on and near oyster reefs.
+Oyster reefs are also a great place for smaller forage species to live.
 Many of the species that spend time around oyster reefs are recreationally and commercially valuable.

 Besides providing seafood, oysters make waters healthier.
-Since oysters feed by sifting algae from the water, they function as a natural filter and improve water that is overloaded with nutrients.
+Because oysters feed by filtering algae from the water, they function as a natural filter and improve water that is overloaded with nutrients.
 A single oyster filters up to 50 gallons of water per day.
-The clearer, cleaner water supports plentiful underwater grasses, which—like the oyster reef—create a stable bay bottom and a safe, nurturing habitat for juvenile crabs, scallops, and fish.
+The clearer, cleaner water can support plentiful underwater grasses, which—like the oyster reef—create a stable bay bottom and a safe, nurturing habitat for juvenile crabs, scallops, and fish.

-Oyster reefs protect underwater vegetation and waterfront communities from waves, floods, and tides.
+In some locations, oyster reefs can protect underwater vegetation and waterfront communities from waves, floods, and tides.
 Well-established eelgrass beds help stabilize the bottom, providing additional resilience against wave action.
 Healthy reefs and established vegetation protect valuable habitat, reduce wave energy preventing erosion, and fortify wetlands as a protective barrier.

 Challenges for Oyster Reefs

-In 1607, when Captain John Smith explored the Chesapeake Bay, there were oyster reefs so prominent they made the waters hazardous for ships.
+In 1607, when Captain John Smith explored the Chesapeake Bay, there were oyster reefs so prominent, ships had to navigate around them.
 When Henry Hudson arrived in New York in 1609, the harbor’s oyster reefs were the largest source of oysters worldwide.

 Today, oyster populations are at historic lows.
-Erosion from development, wetland loss, and excessive nutrient pollution have proved devastating for the shellfish, increasing likelihood of disease.
-Outdated harvest methods and over-fishing have destroyed or damaged reef structures.
+Erosion from development, wetland loss, and excessive nutrient pollution have proved devastating for the shellfish, and diseases have caused problems, too.
+Outdated harvest methods and overfishing have destroyed or damaged reef structures.
 Unsustainable harvesting habits and a steady decline in water quality has led to greatly diminished oyster reef habitat on all our coasts.

-Dredges and tong harvesting, which scrape living oysters off the reef, can destroy the reef height and structure.
+Dredges and tong harvesting, which scrape living oysters off the reef, can destroy reef height and structure.
 It may take decades for a reef harvested with these methods to recover, diminishing habitat for young fish and crabs.
-Continual dredging along in Atlantic Coast estuaries has resulted in significant loss of three-dimensional reef structures.
+Continual dredging in Atlantic Coast estuaries has resulted in significant loss of three-dimensional reef structures.
 Overfishing has reduced many oyster reefs to a thin layer close to the bottom.
-Oysters, however, grow faster and larger higher in the water column, atop reef structures.
+But oysters grow faster and larger when they are higher in the water column, atop reef structures.

 What We Do